gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 Now you see this.
 The `Unit` type can be used as a parameter in generic specializations whenever your intent is to "void" a specific parameter because you do not need it.

+## A Dream

-Actually, it would be cool if we could write something like:
+It would be cool if we could write something like:

 - `Func<void>`
 - `Dictionary<string, void>`